docopt/docopt.net/dev/docs/index.md

 ```

 Doing so means that the parser's `Parse` method will never return `IHelpResult`
-and it is upto the program to handle these flags, for example as follows:
+and it is therefore up to the program to handle these flags, for example, as
+follows:

 ```c#
 switch (argsParser.Parse(args))